 Remember that nail biter?
 The New England Patriots topped the defending champion Seattle Seahawks 28-24 in dramatic fashion, when Russell Wilson threw an interception in the final minute from his opponent’s one-yard-line.

-Queen Latifah’s new drama “The Equalizer” debuted immediately following the football.
+Queen Latifah’s new drama “The Equalizer” debuted immediately following the football last night.
 “The Equalizer” started at 10:39 p.m.
 ET.